agabor/docs/_includes/js/push-notifications.md

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`timeZone`**: The current time zone where the target device is located.
 This value is synchronized every time an `Installation` object is saved from the device.
 *   **`deviceType`**: The type of device, "ios", "android", "winrt", "winphone", or "dotnet"_(readonly)_.
-*   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used.
+*   **`pushType`**: This field is reserved for directing MSG to the push delivery network to be used.
 If the device is registered to receive pushes via FCM, this field will be marked "gcm".
-If this device is not using FCM, and is using Parse's push notification service, it will be blank _(readonly)_.
+If this device is not using FCM, and is using MSG's push notification service, it will be blank _(readonly)_.
-*   **`installationId`**: Universally Unique Identifier (UUID) for the device used by Parse.
+*   **`installationId`**: Universally Unique Identifier (UUID) for the device used by MSG.
 It must be unique across all of an app's installations. _(readonly)_.
 *   **`deviceToken`**: The Apple or Google generated token used to deliver messages to the APNs or FCM push networks respectively.
 *   **`channelUris`**: The Microsoft-generated push URIs for Windows devices.
 *   **`appName`**: The display name of the client application to which this installation belongs.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.
-*   **`parseVersion`**: The version of the Parse SDK which this installation uses.
+*   **`parseVersion`**: The version of the MSG SDK which this installation uses.
 *   **`appIdentifier`**: A unique identifier for this installation's client application.
 In iOS, this is the Bundle Identifier.

 ## Sending Pushes

-There are two ways to send push notifications using Parse: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
+There are two ways to send push notifications using MSG: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
 Channels offer a simple and easy to use model for sending pushes, while advanced targeting offers a more powerful and flexible model.
 Both are fully compatible with each other and will be covered in this section.

-Sending notifications is often done from the Parse Dashboard push console, the [REST API](#sending-pushes) or from [Cloud Code](#sending-pushes).
+Sending notifications is often done from the MSG Dashboard push console, the [REST API](#sending-pushes) or from [Cloud Code](#sending-pushes).
 Since the JavaScript SDK is used in Cloud Code, this is the place to start if you want to send pushes from your Cloud Functions.
-However, if you decide to send notifications from the JavaScript SDK outside of Cloud Code or any of the other client SDKs, you will need to set    **Client Push Enabled** in the Push Notifications settings of your Parse app.
+However, if you decide to send notifications from the JavaScript SDK outside of Cloud Code or any of the other client SDKs, you will need to set    **Client Push Enabled** in the Push Notifications settings of your MSG app.

 However, be sure you understand that enabling Client Push can lead to a security vulnerability in your app.
 We recommend that you enable Client Push for testing purposes only, and move your push notification logic into Cloud Code when your app is ready to go into production.

 <img alt="" data-echo="{{ '/assets/images/client_push_settings.png' | prepend: site.baseurl }}"/>

-You can view your past push notifications on the Parse Dashboard push console for up to 30 days after creating your push.
+You can view your past push notifications on the MSG Dashboard push console for up to 30 days after creating your push.
 For pushes scheduled in the future, you can delete the push on the push console as long as no sends have happened yet.

 After you send the push, the push console shows push analytics graphs.